mnencia/pgenv/README.md

     sudo zypper in -t pattern devel_C_C++
     sudo zypper in tcl-devel libxml2-devel readline-devel libopenssl-devel

+If you use Archlinux, please be sure that these packages are installed:

+    sudo pacman -S tcl libxml2 openssl bison flex base-devel

 Build and install the development head version

     cd ~/pgsql